7 Online Threats and How to Protect Yourself Against Them

 If you have been paying attention to headlines over the last year, and especially some very recent ones, you will no doubt have noticed that living and working online can be a minefield.
-The increasing number of internet-connected devices, personal and business software, the rise of remote work and the ability to extort and demand payments in untraceable cryptocurrencies are making online security more precarious with each passing year.
+The increasing number of internet-connected devices, personal and business software, the rise of remote work, and the ability to extort and demand payments in untraceable cryptocurrencies make online security more precarious each year.
 Digital life is convenient and salutary in so many ways, but there are obvious downsides.
 Below are 7 online threats and how to protect yourself against them.

-Browser hijacking occurs when a small piece of software makes unsolicited changes to a user’s browser settings in order to place advertising into the browser, thus disrupting the user’s experience.
-Replacing an existing home or error page with the hacker’s own or replacing the search engine are some of the commonly encountered results of browser hacking.
-The outcome for the user is a worse browsing experience as well as potential data theft.
+Browser hijacking occurs when a small piece of software makes unsolicited changes to a user’s browser settings to place advertising into the browser, thus disrupting the user’s experience.
+Replacing an existing home or error page with the hacker’s own or replacing the search engine are some common results of browser hacking.
+The outcome for the user is a worse browsing experience and potential data theft.
 It can really only be combatted using a browser hijacker removal program.

-These programs will disinfect your browser, help prevent fraud and improve the performance of your browser.
-They are simple, fast and often capable of getting rid of the offending software in just one click.
+These programs will disinfect your browser, help prevent fraud and improve performance of your browser.
+They are simple, fast, and often capable of getting rid of offending software in just one click.